WeGeFT: Weight-Generative Fine-Tuning for Multi-Faceted Efficient Adaptation of Large Models: Implementation Details and Hyperparameter Tuning

 For all the experiments, we use ViT-B/16 model~\cite{vit}, which contains 12 transformer blocks, each with 12 heads in the Multi-Head Self-Attention (MHSA) blocks, and a dimension of 768.
 We use checkpoints from the model pretrained on the ImageNet21k \cite{imagenet21k} under the supervised training protocol provided by the {\tt timm} package.
 For both VTAB and FGVC experiments, we use a hyperparameter search using the validation sets and use the training+validation data during the final run and report the results on the test sets.
 The hyperparameter search space used in our experiments in provided in Table \ref{tab:visual-hyperparameter-space}.
-For the VTAB benchmark, we use the official splits provided by \cite{vtab}.
-For the FGVC benchmark, we use the same train, validation and test splits as \cite{toast}, \textit{except for} Stanford Cars dataset \cite{cars}.
+We use the same train, validation and test splits as \cite{toast}, \textit{except for} Stanford Cars dataset \cite{cars}.
 Due to the unavailability of the dataset from the \href{https://ai.stanford.edu/~jkrause/cars/car_dataset.html}{original source}, and the difference in the format of the data provided by the \href{https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset}{updated source}, we create our own training and validation split (with the same number of images as \cite{toast}) and use the official testing split.
 We initialize $\phi$ with zeros and $\psi$ with Kaiming uniform initialization.